-- 92. Commenting on IAASB documents such as DPs, CPs and any ITC, as well as contributing to the development of those documents as taskforce members, is important to support the work of the IAASB and to ensure that the final standard issued internationally will be appropriate for use as a base for the equivalent AUASB Standard adopted in Australia. - 93.
-The AUASB exposes relevant consultation documents issued by the IAASB concurrently in Australia.
-The AUASB provides comment to the IAASB throughout the cycle of the proposed standard's development, following deliberation at AUASB meetings and considering Australian stakeholder feedback. - 94.
+- 98. Commenting on IAASB documents such as DPs, CPs and any ITC, as well as contributing to the development of those documents as taskforce members, is important to support the work of the IAASB and to ensure that the final standard issued internationally will be appropriate for use as a base for the equivalent AUASB Standard adopted in Australia. - 99.
+The AUASB exposes relevant consultation documents issued by the IAASB concurrently in Australia48.
+The AUASB provides comment to the IAASB throughout the cycle of the proposed standard's development, following deliberation at AUASB meetings and considering Australian stakeholder feedback. - 100.
 The designated technical staff member for the project analyses relevant material (including the proposed draft standard) to be discussed at IAASB meetings, collaborating with the AUASB sponsor for the project, in accordance with procedures set out in the AUASB International Strategy.
-As a minimum, for each major IAASB project an IAASB Project Summary Template will be updated prior to, and included in the board papers for, each AUASB meeting that precedes an IAASB meeting. - 95.
+As a minimum, for each major IAASB project an IAASB Project Summary Template will be updated prior to, and included in the board papers for, each AUASB meeting that precedes an IAASB meeting. - 101.
 A summary of the technical staff member's analysis of the IAASB material and deliberations by AUASB members on the IAASB project at each AUASB meeting, is prepared and supplied to any Australasian representative(s) on the IAASB, for consideration at IAASB meetings.
-However, it is noted that matters considered and raised by these representatives at IAASB meetings are at their discretion. - 96.
-A technical staff member will attend IAASB meetings (either physically or virtually) and report back to the AUASB on developments, discussions and decisions made at IAASB meetings and whether comments provided in briefing notes supplied to Australian representatives on the IAASB are reflected in subsequent IAASB materials (tracking of issues).